-We have had operating losses each year since our inception and we may not achieve or maintain profitability in the future.
+We have had operating losses in the past and we may not be able to achieve or maintain profitability in the future.

-We have incurred operating losses each year since our inception and we may not achieve or maintain profitability in the future.
+Since our inception, we have incurred operating losses and only recently achieved profitability, which we may be unable to sustain.
 Although our revenue has increased each quarter since the first quarter of 2018, there can be no assurances that it will continue to do so.
 Our operating expenses may continue to increase in the future as we increase our sales and marketing efforts and continue to invest in the development of products and services.
 These efforts may be costlier than we expect and we cannot guarantee that we will be able to increase our revenue to offset our operating expenses.
 Our revenue growth may slow or our revenue may decline for a number of other possible reasons, including reduced demand for our products or services, increased competition, a decrease in the growth or reduction in size of our overall market, or if we fail for any reason to capitalize on our growth opportunities.
-If we do not achieve or maintain profitability in the future, it could materially adversely affect our business, financial condition and results of operations.
+If we are unable to maintain profitability in the future, it could materially adversely affect our business, financial condition and results of operations.